tx-lin/vmSafeguard/README.md

 # :fast_forward: Access to the web panel

-## Authentification with .htaccess / .htpasswd ()
+## Authentification .htaccess / .htpasswd and first connexion

+Setup your first connexion : http(s)://your-ip/vmSafeguard/scripts/starter.php

-When you access to vmSafeguard, you need to provide an id and a password: .
+When you access to vmSafeguard, you need to provide an id and a password :

+Default credential :

 - ID : admin
 - Password : helloworld

-Feel free to change them ASAP via https://your-ip/vmSafeguard/scripts/settings.php :)
+Feel free to change them ASAP via the settings menu

 If you want to disable the auth process, remove .htaccess / .htpasswd (location : root of the project)

-Go to the admin panel setup page to add a ESXi host to vmSafeguard https://your-ip/vmSafeguard/scripts/starter.php, or https://your-ip/vmSafeguard/scripts/settings.php if you have firstly updated your credentials.
-All of the informations about the ESXi(s) will be stored into a sqlite db localized into scripts/vmSafeguard.db.

 <img src="https://i.imgur.com/QjxGCc1.png">

+Backup folder : /vmfs/volumes/datastore-backup/
+- place that will welcome the futur backup

+Logs Path : /vmfs/volumes/datastore-backup/logsbackup.txt
+- vmSafeguard logs are stored on the datastore.

-Fill all the fields and submit. <br><br><br>
+Fill all the fields and submit. <br><br>
 <img src="https://i.imgur.com/z3pL20V.png">

 All the information have been stored into the db, click to "reload the dashboard", to access to the main menu of vmSafeguard.  <br><br><br>

-## :anchor: vmGuard's Dashboard
+## :anchor: vmSafeguard's Dashboard

 <img src="https://i.imgur.com/raRj3uU.png">
 <i> This is the welcome page of vmSafeguard. </i> <br> <br>